Logo-Recognition/logo-system/README.md

 - `TWEEPY_ACCESS_TOKEN_SECRET_MAIN` → The secret key for the access token, required for secure API authentication.

 ### 3. Download the Required Model
-Download the necessary model files and place them in the directory of your choice.
+Download the necessary model and class name files (on release) and place them in the directory of your choice.
 Then, set the `MODEL_PATH` variable in the `.env` file to point to this directory.
 ```sh
 # Edit .env and set MODEL_PATH=/path/to/your/model/directory
 ```